 If you are using an SSO method, you may be concerned with making sure that the Tableau session from your chosen method stays in sync with that of your application.
 This is covered in the Embedding Page

-If you are not embedding Tableau content into another web page, but still want to implement SSO, you can use SAML or do you can set up Trusted Authentication.
+If you are not embedding Tableau content into another web page, but still want to implement SSO, you can use SAML or Trusted Authentication (make sure to turn on Unrestricted Trusted Tickets ).